Open Accessibility Menu

 • It's a good idea to bring activities, quiet toys or movies from home.
 Infusions can feel longer when your child is bored.
 We have some toys and videos, but things from home may be best for your child.

 • Consider packing a snack or meal for your child.
 At the Central Campus of Confluence Health Hospital, you are able to order food from the hospital cafeteria while in the pediatric unit and they will deliver it to your room.
-There is a vending machine located near the second floor lobby.
+There is a vending machine located near the lobby on the second floor.

 Medicines